edysfy/Group_website/sysImp.md

     });
   }
   ```
-  The 'setLogin()' method, stores the JWT and username in memory and also stores it in local storage to allow the user to remain logged in, even if they close the application.
+  The 'setLogin()' method, stores the JWT and username in memory and in local storage to allow the user to remain logged in even if they close/refresh the application.
 We then set the 'authState' to true.
-As 'authState' is a Behaviour Subject, other components can subscribe to 'authState.asObservable()' and listen to dynamic changes in the Authentication state, as update the UI accordingly.  <br/>
+As 'authState' is a Behaviour Subject, other components can subscribe to 'authState.asObservable()' and listen to dynamic changes in the Authentication state, and update the UI accordingly.  <br/>

   Once the user is logged in the UI looks like this: